-Here’s a quick overview of what the process normally looks like:
+Here’s a quick overview of how NES Financial manages the onboarding process:

 1. Kickoff call.The first step is to introduce the core service team to the client and to provide a full overview of our processes and systems.
 During the kickoff call, we also ensure we collect all governing documents for our clients’ funds and are familiar with their specific features and requirements.
 Finally, the call gives the client the opportunity to raise questions on investor onboarding logistics and requirements, as well as the treasury, accounting and reporting services we provide.